Tsardom of Vidin: Tsardom of Vidin

 In 1356, Bulgarian tsar Ivan Alexander isolated Vidin from the Bulgarian monarchy and appointed his son Ivan Stratsimir (1356–1396) as absolute ruler, the first Tsar of the domain of Vidin.

 In 1365, the state was occupied by Hungarian crusaders, but the occupation was short-lived.
 Although the initial campaign was not entirely successful because the Hungarians seized the city back, the ensuing negotiations between the Kingdom of Hungary and Ivan Alexander's allies, Vladislav I Vlaicu and Dobrotitsa, the despot of the semi-independent Dobrujan Principality of Karvuna, led to the return of the city to Bulgarian possession.
 It is thought that Ivan Sratsimir was reinstalled as the region's ruler in the autumn of 1369.
 In 1393 the whole of Bulgaria, along with the rest of the surrounding region, fell to the Ottoman Empire.
 This brought an end to Bulgaria's medieval state empire.
 Vidin was now the only region controlled by the indigenous Bulgarian population and not the invading Ottoman Turks.

 The Ottomans went on to conquer the despotates of Dobruja, Prilep, and Velbazhd as well.
 Vidin's independence did not last long.
 In 1396, Stratsimir contributed soldiers to assist the Christian nations' bid to overturn the Ottoman Empire.
-Following defeat at the hands of the Ottomans outside the city of Nicopolis, Vidin finally fell under the sphere of the Ottomans led by Bayezid I.
+Following defeat at the hands of the Ottomans outside the city of Nicopolis, Vidin finally fell under the sphere of the Ottomans led by Bayezid I. However, some historians, such as Plamen Pavlov and Ivan Tyutyundzhiev, assume that Constantine II succeeded his father as Tsar (1397–1422), and controlled part of the Bulgarian lands, including Vidin, as a vassal, with some countries recognizing him as Tsar of the Bulgarians.